istio/istio.io/content/docs/examples/advanced-egress/egress-gateway/index.md

 ## Apply Kubernetes Network Policies

-In this section you will create a
+In this section you create a
 [Kubernetes Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to prevent bypassing the egress gateway.
-To test the Network Policy, you will create a namespace, namely `test-egress`, and deploy to it the [sleep]({{< github_tree >}}/samples/sleep) sample.
+To test the Network Policy, you create a namespace, namely `test-egress`, and deploy to it the [sleep]({{< github_tree >}}/samples/sleep) sample.

 1. Follow the steps in the